0

 High Carbohydrate Intake as a Cause of Hyperinsulinemia

-According to studies, this causes the parking attendants (beta cells) to work overtime, leading them to exhaustion.
-It's like having too many valets at a small event - confusing and unnecessary.
+According to studies, this causes the beta cells to work overtime, leading them to exhaustion.

 The Development and Implications of Insulin Resistance

-Cells, like us, when we feel overwhelmed, sometimes need a break.
+Cells, when overwhelmed, sometimes need a break.
 When our bodies produce too much insulin - a condition known as hyperinsulinemia - cells start to ignore it.
 This is what's called insulin resistance.

-This protective measure shields them from being flooded with glucose they can't use immediately for energy or storage.
+This protective measure shields cells from being flooded with glucose they can't use immediately for energy or storage.

 The Impact of Insulin Resistance on Glucose Delivery